 If the judge or magistrate accepts (or "sustains") your objection, then the garnishment might be modified downward or terminated altogether.
 If your objection doesn't hold sway with the court, then it will overrule it and allow the garnishment to proceed as filed.

-Some creditors do not need to get a judgment from a court before they can legally garnish your wages.
-Those creditors include the IRS (and state and local tax creditors) and your student loan lender.
+Some creditors don't need to get a judgment from a court before they can legally garnish your wages.
+Those creditors include the IRS (and state and local tax creditors) and the lender for your federal student loans.
 Nonetheless, you still have some rights.
 You'll have to follow somewhat different procedures if you wish to object to the wage garnishment, depending on who's trying to garnish you.
 At a minimum, you will have to submit a written objection and claim any exemptions you might have available under separate federal or state laws, usually within a short period after receiving notice of the garnishment.

 If the IRS intends to garnish your wages, you should receive written notice of its intent to levy your wages.
-You will be given an opportunity to claim exemptions depending on your household size and income, on a form provided by the IRS.
+You'll be given an opportunity to claim exemptions depending on your household size and income on a form provided by the IRS.
 These exemptions are different than exemptions you would be entitled to take under other state and federal exemption laws.
 State and local taxing authorities might be able to similarly go after your wages, subject to caps on the amount they can take from your wages.
-You should research the laws of your state or talk to a local lawyer to find out more information.
+Research the laws of your state or talk to a local lawyer to find out more information.

 This article provides a rough guide for what you must do to object to a wage garnishment.
-The types of procedures available to you depends on the laws of your state and the type of debt that is involved.
+The types of procedures available to you depend on the laws of your state and the type of debt that is involved.
 To find out the specifics, you should research your state's statutes to learn more.
 You can also research the rules of the court that issue the garnishment or contact the clerk of that court.
-Finally, you may wish to contact a local debt attorney for advice on what to do, or hire an attorney to represent you in the garnishment hearing.
+Finally, consider contacting a local debt attorney for advice on what to do or hire an attorney to represent you in the garnishment hearing.